-- The step-by-step method is most useful for isolating excessive drops in low voltage systems (such as those in "Computer Controlled Systems"). - Circuits in the "Computer Controlled System" operate on very low amperage. - The (Computer Controlled) system operations can be adversely affected by any variation in resistance in the system.
-Such resistance variation may be caused by poor connection, improper installation, improper wire gauge or corrosion. - · The step by step voltage drop test can identify a component or wire with too much resistance.
+- The (Computer Controlled) system operations can be adversely affected by any variation in resistance in the system.
+Such resistance variation may be caused by poor connection, improper installation, improper wire gauge or corrosion. - The step by step voltage drop test can identify a component or wire with too much resistance.